psychemedia/sin-eater-resources/resources/EVEXP_evening-express.md

 THE SIN-EATER IN WALES.

-A column ot the "Times" of Monday was occupied with a letter from Mr. E. Sidney Hartland.
+A column of the "Times" of Monday was occupied with a letter from Mr. E. Sidney Hartland.
 Highgarth, Gloucester, on the subject of "The Sin-eater in Wales."
 The letter is written in answer to another correspondent, Mr. N. W. Thomas, who denied the existence of the sin-eater in Wales, basing his denial on the statements of Canon Silvan Evans in the Academy twenty years ago and of the Rev. T. Eynon Davies in the "Christian World" of February, 1882 Mr. Hartland claims that neither of these denials can outweigh the positive statements he cites in the earlier portion of his letter.